gabebohlmann/bash-config/README.md

 $ `source ~/.bashrc`

 ## Function Descriptions and Usage
-1. cds: CD with File Selector
+1. `cds`: CD with File Selector

     Purpose: Navigate through directories or open files directly from the command line, with optional support for hidden files.
 Uses home row first key bindings for index selection.
     Usage:
         To use the file selector, simply type cds in your terminal.
         For including hidden files in the list, use cds -a.

-2. rcd: Open CWD from Ranger in Terminal
+2. `rcd`: Open CWD from Ranger in Terminal

     Purpose: Launch the Ranger file explorer from the current working directory (CWD) and return to the terminal in the selected directory upon exiting Ranger.
     Usage:
         Type rcd to open Ranger.
 Navigate to your desired directory, then quit Ranger (:q) to change your terminal's current directory to the selected one.

-3. re: Open CWD from Ranger in Windows File Explorer
+3. `re`: Open CWD from Ranger in Windows File Explorer

     Purpose: Similar to rcd, but opens the selected directory in Windows File Explorer, useful for WSL users.
     Usage:
         Type re to launch Ranger.
 Navigate and select your directory, then quit Ranger to open it in Windows File Explorer.

-4. g: Google Search
+4. `g`: Google Search

     Purpose: Perform a Google search directly from your terminal.
     Usage: